Psycho-oncology: Benefit finding and post traumatic growth

 Benefit finding is a cognitive process in which individuals identify positive contributions that a diagnosis of cancer has made to their lives.
 It is an example of a positively oriented coping strategy or approach oriented coping strategy.
 For example, an individual may identify that diagnosis of cancer led them to consider what really matters in life, subsequently leading them to an increased quality of life.
 Research primary conducted with breast cancer survivors has shown that interventions to increase the identification of benefits to a highly stressful experience like cancer diagnosis can improve quality of life.

 Post traumatic growth is significant to cancer diagnosis due to the potentially life threatening nature of the diagnosis.
 Individuals may be forced to consider their own mortality and may adapt by altering the way they relate to others, the world, and even themselves.
+Some patients refer to "the gift of cancer" due to it inspiring them to look closely at their lives or deaths and make changes to improve both.

 Cancer presents individuals with a major health threat that often challenges one's sense of self as they attempt to navigate changes to their lives as a result of diagnosis and treatment.
 Meaning making is the effort to restore order and purpose to people's lives that has been changed so drastically by the disease.
 Meaning making can be a part of a positive growth process that occurs after diagnosis with cancer and is associated with greater quality of life and well-being.